 There is indeed no monopoly in ways to get clean or sober.

-It does appear though that the right addiction treatment centers can provide assistance in assuring the best possible outcome.
+It does appear though, the right addiction treatment centers can provide assistance in assuring the best possible outcome.
 The main reason for this is that the disease of addiction or alcoholism impacts the sufferer on multiple fronts: physical, mental, emotional and spiritual.
-A different perspective on the same scope of the needs to be addressed can be seen in the famous psychologists Abraham Maslow’s “Hierarchy of needs.”
+A different perspective on the same scope of the needs to be addressed can be seen in the famous psychologist, Abraham Maslow’s “Hierarchy of needs.”

 Additionally, the potential medical issues from the behaviors of active alcoholism and drug addiction often require medical attention as well.
 Common physical conditions can include: